 Internship and Job Resources for International Students at WWU

 NOTE: Many of these programs charge fees.
-Always check with WWU International Programs & Exchanges for up-to-date visa requirements.
+Always check with WWU International Student and Scholars Services for up-to-date visa requirements.

 American Institute for Foreign Study Information about au pair and summer camp jobs.